ZOA-account/incident-reporting/InstallationGuide.md

 1. Instead of going to list settings, filter the column **Entity Type** by **CountryDropdown**

 1. Edit the list with your country information.
-We suggest using the [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) standard country codes, but whatever you choose make sure it matches the choice in the App Admin "Country" column.
-Fill only the translations for the languages you want to enable.
-The app is in English, and adding languages will involve translation work
+Make sure it matches the list created above, but do not add **All** here.
+E.g.:

 Entity Category | Entity Type | Description | Code | English | French | Portuguese | Swahili | Arabic | Spanish
 --- | --- | --- | --- | --- | --- |--- | --- |--- | ---